 (iii) the total mass of the filled acetylene cylinder in kilograms followed by the letters “KG”;

-(l) In the case of cylinders for UN 3374 acetylene, solvent free:
+(l) In the case of cylinders for UN No. 3374 acetylene, solvent free:

 (i) the tare in kilograms consisting of the total of the mass of the empty cylinder shell, the service equipment (including porous material) not removed during filling and any coating expressed to three significant figures rounded down to the last digit followed by the letters “KG”.
 At least one decimal shall be shown after the decimal point.
 For pressure receptacles of less than 1 kg, the mass shall be expressed to two significant figures rounded down to the last digit;

-(ii) the identity of the porous material; and
+(ii) the identity of the porous material (e.g.: name or trademark); and

+[Comment from OTIF: as in (k) (ii)]

 (iii) the total mass of the filled acetylene cylinder in kilograms followed by the letters “KG”;”

 6.2.2.7.4 (n) After the existing text insert the following new note:

 “NOTE: For acetylene cylinders, if the manufacturer of the acetylene cylinder and the manufacturer of the cylinder shell are different, only the mark of the manufacturer of the completed acetylene cylinder is required.”